ekulxam/enchancement-unbound/README.md

 - Infinite Gale : Self-explanatory.
 [Default = false, My Recommendation = false]
 - Infinite Dash : Self-explanatory.
 [Default = false, My Recommendation = false]
 - Infinite Strafe : Self-explanatory.
 [Default = false, My Recommendation = false]
+- Airbending : Pressing and holding the keybinds for gale, dash, or strafe will spam the ability.
+Only works if its respective infinity config option is turned on.
+(For example, pressing and holding the dash key with this on won't work unless Infinite Dash is also on.)
+[Default = false, My Recommendation = false]
 - Instant Eating with Assimilation : Assimilation only takes one tick to eat a piece of food.
 [Default = false, My Recommendation = true]
 - No Berserk Damage Cap : Removes the berserk damage cap (I can't really tell if this considerably boosts damage output or not).
 [Default = false, My Recommendation = true]
 - Scatter Projectile Multiplier : The number of shards that scatter fires will be multiplied by this amount.
 Also affects Amethyst Shard Minigun and Ice Shard Minigun.
 [Default = 1, My Recommendation = 1]